 For Bowerman, although AIM is not a crisis or counseling center, the mental health course is critical to AIM’s mission to spread the gospel and care for the broad spectrum of people it serves.
 She hopes this course will raise awareness of mental health issues and help reduce the stigma around seeking help.
 She also looks forward to eventually becoming a trainer for this course.

 She concluded, “As times change and people face difficulties, we hope to provide biblical encouragement and assure our callers that someone cares.
-We also hope to equip our student employees with transferrable skills to serve them in their future careers.”
+We also hope to equip our student employees with transferable skills to serve them in their future careers.”